Introduction to Custom Extensions with Omniverse Kit

 Omniverse Kit comes with a default UI that allows it to act as a USD inspector, editor, layout tool and viewer.
 Customized UI’s may look nothing like the default.
 NVIDIA expects to ship sets of customizations that are more appropriate to specific target industries and user communities.
 Read more about Omniverse Kit here.

-The Warehouse Creator is an extension for Omniverse Create that allows you to quickly get started with building Warehouse Digital Twins in an automated way.
+The Warehouse Creator is an extension for KIT based apps (like Omniverse USD Composer) that allow you to quickly get started with building Warehouse Digital Twins in an automated way.
 It supports procedurally generating full warehouse scenes, as well as customized generation based on layouts and assets that you want in the scene.

-The extension works by spawning USD (Universal Scene Description) assets from Nucleus based on predefined asset-based rules.
+The extension works by spawning USD assets from Nucleus based on predefined asset-based rules.
 The image below illustrates the development workflow.

 The pre-defined asset placement rules control the sample-space of the various positions, rotations, and scaling of the asset to be spawned.
 Based on user-defined parameters, assets are randomly chosen from Nucleus and placed in random positions from the sample space of positions defined by the placement rules.
 Occupied positions are recorded, and new assets are spawned in the unoccupied positions of the sample space.